desertcod98/ChatQT/README.md

 # ChatQT
-Small client-server chat written in Java, just a quick project.
+Small client-server group chat written in Java, it has basic commands that allow for getting a list of online users and sending private messages.